risingwavelabs/promproxy/README.md

 - `-label-matchers`: The label matchers to be used for the proxy server. (default "")
 - `-isolation-keys`: The isolation keys to be used for the proxy server. (default "")
 - `-print-access-log`: Print access log. (default false)

+## License

+This project is licensed under the Apache License, Version 2.0.
+See [LICENSE](LICENSE) for the full license text.